bitcoin/bitcoin/doc/README.md

 Bitcoind
 ---------------------
-Bitcoind is a program that implements the Bitcoin protocol for command line and remote procedure call (RPC) use.
+Bitcoind is a headless daemon, and also bundles a testing tool for the same daemon.
+It provides a JSON-RPC interface, allowing it to be controlled locally or remotely which makes it useful for integration with other software or in larger payment systems.

 - [Running Bitcoind](running-bitcoind.md)